mjosaarinen/rij256-rv/README.md

 **In short:**

-*   The key schedule of Rijndael-(256,256) is the same as AES-256, except that one needs to double the amount.
-The first half of the (14+1)*32 = 480-byte Rijndael-(256,256) key schedule for a given key is the same as AES-256 subkeys generated for the same 256-bit key.
-To generate the second half, one needs to increase the loop length (and make more round constants available.)

 *   Rijndael-(256,256) has 14 rounds (same as AES-256).
 The state is
 organized as 8 "columns" of 4 bytes.
 The ShiftRows() constants are {0,1,3,4}.
 Other component steps -- SubBytes(), MixColumns(), AddRoundKey() --